huggingface/transformers/docs/source/en/conversations.md

 ## What happens inside the pipeline?

-The quickstart guide above used a high-level pipeline to chat with a chat model, which is convenient, but not the most flexible.
+The quickstart above used a high-level pipeline to chat with a chat model, which is convenient, but not the most flexible.
 Let's take a more low-level approach, to see each of the steps involved in chat.
 Let's start with a code sample, and then break it down: